saumyabansal-cs22/JS-Challenger/README.md

 const isOnSale = true;

-Boolean values have two values : True or false.
+Boolean have two values : True or false.